deephaven-examples/easy-crypto/README.md

 # Source and License

 This script was built using the [CoinGecko crypto API](https://www.coingecko.com/).
 This allows one to track over 7,000 coins such as bitcoin, litecoin, and ethereum from more than 400 exchanges and growing.

+# Note

+This application was last updated in January of 2022, when Deephaven Community Core version 0.8.0 was latest.
+Thus, it is only guaranteed to work on that version.